stethoscope-js/stethoscope/README.md

 | `GOOGLE_FIT_REFRESH_TOKEN` | Refresh token |

 ### <img alt="" src="https://images.weserv.nl/?url=https://static1.ouraring.com/images/symbol-oura-large-white.svg&w=64&h=64&fit=cover&mask=circle" width="16"> Oura Ring

+The Oura API is used to track your daily sleep and activity.
+Add the key `ouraRing` under `daily` to fetch this data every day.

 The Oura API requires a Personal Access Token which can be generated on the [Personal Access Tokens](https://cloud.ouraring.com/personal-access-tokens) page on the Oura website.
 Click on the "Create A New Personal Access Token" button and enter a note for the token.
 Then, copy the generate token.